-Q: This is the first FDA-approved regimen that includes 2 ICIs in combination with limited chemotherapy.
+Q: This is the first FDA-approved regimen that includes 2 immune checkpoint inhibitors (ICIs) in combination with limited chemotherapy.
 Can you describe the dosing schedule and scientific rationale for OPDIVO + YERVOY and a limited course of platinum-based chemotherapy used in Checkmate 9LA (Figure 2)?